ALL

 Where to get help

-If you're worried that you or someone you know may be having problems with gambling, there is help available.
+If you're worried that you or someone you know may be having problems with gambling, there's help available.
 Addiction treatment services are voluntary and confidential.
 For more information and to find an addiction services office near you, call the Addiction Help Line.
 Help is available 24 hours a day, 7 days a week.

 To get more information about gambling and young people, visit Growing up online, and GameSense Alberta | Responsible Gambling.

-If you're trying to cut down on how much you gamble, you can use Mobile Monitor Your Gambling & Urges (MYGU).
+If you're trying to cut down on how much you gamble, you can use Mobile monitor your gambling & urges (MYGU).
 It's anonymous (private), free, and easy to use.

-Current as of: June 15, 2022
+Current as of: January 28, 2026

-Author: Addiction and Mental Health, Alberta Health Services
+Author: Addiction and Mental Health, Recovery Alberta